 RCSB PDB (Research Collaboratory for Structural Bioinformatics PDB) operates the US data center for the global PDB archive, and makes PDB data available at no charge to all data consumers without limitations on usage (Policies).

-The Vision of the RCSB PDB is to enable open access to the accumulating knowledge of 3D structure, function, and evolution of biological macromolecules, expanding the frontiers of fundamental biology, biomedicine, and biotechnology.
+The Vision of the RCSB PDB is to expand the frontiers of fundamental biology, biomedicine, energy sciences, and biotechnology through open and sustainable access to the 3D structure, function, and evolution of biological macromolecules contained in the Protein Data Bank (PDB) archive.

 Recognized experts in fields, including but not limited to, structural biology, cell and molecular biology, computational biology, information technology, and education serve as advisors to the RCSB PDB.

 PDB Archive contains >1 TB of Structure Data for Proteins, DNA, and RNA

 The cost to replicate the contents of the PDB archive is estimated at

 The PDB Archive

 - Grows at the rate of nearly 10% per year

 - Used to download >2 million structure data files per day

 - Manages “Big Data” as global Public Good